Coral Triangle at Risk: Fossil Fuel Threats & Impacts

 Threats to Communities in the Coal Triangle

-Ecotourism—a source of sustainable revenue for many countries in the Coral Triangle—also suffers as a result of fossil fuel development and pollution.
+Ecotourism - a source of sustainable revenue for many countries in the Coral Triangle - also suffers as a result of fossil fuel development and pollution.
 In response to a 2006 oil spill in the Philippines, it was estimated that the tourism sector lost around 650 million Philippine pesos ($11.6 million USD) in income.
-The construction of new terminals and increased marine traffic can also disrupt small-scale fishing and affect ecotourism - an industry on which tens of thousands of people rely.
+The construction of new terminals and increased marine traffic can also disrupt small-scale fishing and affect ecotourism - an industry on which tens of thousands people rely.

 The Philippine Coast Guard distributed relief packs containing food and supplies to fisherfolk who could not work during the Princess Empress oil spill.